 Revolutionizing sales goes hand in hand with the third strategic objective—driving efficiency to fuel growth.

-Objective 3: Drive Efficiency to Fuel Growth
+Objective 3: Drive efficiency to fuel growth

-- improvements in free cash flow from higher inventory turns and reduced inventory overhead
+- Improvements in free cash flow from higher inventory turns and reduced inventory overhead

 - expanded margins through more effective commercial planning and scenario analysis

-- an improved understanding of the competitive environment, which reduces costly errors and missed opportunities
+- An improved understanding of the competitive environment, which reduces costly errors and missed opportunities

 As another example, this CPG company committed over $5 billion to inventory and production costs for 2016.
-Investing in greater efficiency—by reducing expedites, excess, and overage and by more effectively tying production to consumption—could lead to a reduction in costs by a conservative 1%, which would represent over $50 million in value.
+Investing in greater efficiency—by reducing expedites, excess, and overage and more effectively tying production to consumption—could lead to a reduction in costs by a conservative 1%, which would represent over $50 million in value.

-Objective 4: Protect the Well-Being of the Planet
+Objective 4: Protect the wellbeing of the planet

-A fourth and final objective is protecting the wellbeing of the planet, an issue that may be on the minds of many CPG companies.
+A fourth and final objective is protecting the well-being of the planet, an issue that may be on the minds of many CPG companies.
 One of the primary motivations behind creating o9 Solutions was a dedication to the more effective allocation of resources.
-That’s because more effective resource allocation equates to less waste, less cost, and an overall reduction in required input energy to achieve business results. o9's founder and chairman, Sanjiv Sidhu, illuminates this process in a short video on our company's vision:
+That’s because more effective resource allocation equals less waste, less cost, and an overall reduction in required input energy to achieve business results. o9's founder and chairman, Sanjiv Sidhu, illuminates this process in a short video on our company's vision:

 The calculations above are based on conservative results.
-We've seen impressive movements of over 3% - 5% on some of these key metrics with our customers.
+We've seen impressive movements of over 3% - 5% on some of these critical metrics with our customers.
 One example, with roughly $2.5B in revenue, is seeing over $300,000 per month in inventory cost reduction alone.

-Think 10x; Take Action:
+Think 10x.
+Take Action: